 Mazdutide

-Innovent Biologics' GLP-1 + glucagon dual agonist out of China.
-Phase 3 data strong, approved in China in 2025 for obesity.
+A weight-loss shot already approved in China.
+Innovent Biologics' GLP-1 + glucagon dual agonist out of China, with strong Phase 3 data and a 2025 China approval for obesity.

 Available by prescription in China.
 Not yet available in the US.